alphoenix-fx/Deep-Learning-Tensorflow-PyTorch/README.md

 # Deep-Learning-Tensorflow
-Deep learning with Tensorflow 2.0
+Deep learning with Tensorflow and PyTorch